-Une version française de cet article est disponible ici
+Une version française de cette interview est disponible ici

 Many if not most readers of Richard Collasse’s Pavillon de thé have certainly toyed with the idea of getting initiated to the Japanese tea ceremony.
 The novel undoubtedly possesses the fragrance of a quest story to many Japanese tea lovers.